 Advising a principal beneficiary of a number of valuable trusts established under the law of Gibraltar in relation to a dispute as to his beneficial interests with the trustees and the other principal beneficiary.

 Advising a limited partner of a private equity fund on disputes relating to the investment strategy of the general partner and approach taken to valuation of assets.

-Representing a Russian bank in a high profile case against a former Russian oligarch in the scope of French enforcement proceedings involving piercing the corporate veil and attachment of assets held through trusts.
+Representing a Central Asia and Eastern Europe bank in a high profile case against a former Russian oligarch in the scope of French enforcement proceedings involving piercing the corporate veil and attachment of assets held through trusts.

 Advising the fund managers of a special opportunities fund in a €200 million dispute concerning assets held in Italy following a group reorganisation.

 Advising the limited partner of an English limited partnership on claims of negligence, misfeasance, and misappropriation against the general partner.

 Advising a spouse attacking a Gibraltar and British Virgin Islands structure and applying for supportive interim relief in support of substantive foreign proceedings.